-Helen Harte is the Director of Quality at Community Health Plan of Washington.
+Helen Harte retired in 2013 as the Director of Quality at Community Health Plan of Washington.
 Prior to this she was the Director of Risk Management and Patient Safety at the Puget Sound VA System.
 She is a registered nurse with a Master’s Degree in Public Health from UCLA and a Master’s Degree in Public Administration from the University of Washington.
-Helen is the Organization Science Program Affiliate for the New England Complex Systems Institute in Cambridge.
-Her work responsibilities primarily include whole systems assessment and performance improvement.
-She is a member of Salal and is impressed with the services provided by the Credit Union.
+Helen is also the Organization Science Program Affiliate for the New England Complex Systems Institute in Cambridge.

 Dennis Hightower is currently senior corporate legal counsel to Group Health Cooperative, with a primarily transactional and regulatory practice, emphasizing finance, business and real estate transactions, state and federal regulatory matters, and health sciences research issues.
 Dennis has an economics degree from the University of Washington and a law degree from the University of California – Hastings College of the Law.
 Dennis has served on the Salal Board of Directors since being elected in 2007.

-Jamie Lee is the most recent addition to the Salal Board.
-She has served on the Supervisory Committee and is currently chair of the Asset/Liability Management Committee (ALCO).
-Jamie has worked at Group Health Cooperative since 2003, first as a Senior Accountant and since 2006, as Statutory & Tax Reporting Manager.
-Before signing on with the Cooperative, she was a Senior Field Auditor at the Washington State Department of Revenue.
+Jamie Lee is currently with Expedia.com and is currently chair of the Asset/Liability Management Committee (ALCO).
+Prior to Expedia, Jamie worked at Group Health Cooperative as a Statutory & Tax Reporting Manager.
+She’s also worked as a Senior Field Auditor at the Washington State Department of Revenue.
 Jamie earned a BA with a Concentration in Accounting from the University of Washington and became a CPA in 1995.